- Sorghum is mainly cultivated on low potential, shallow soils with a high percentage clay content, not suitable for maize cultivation.

 - The import tariff for Sorghum is 3% of the fob price.

-Source: the Trade Intelligence Report “Indentifying potential opportunities for South Africa’s sorghum exports” by Wandile Sihlobo and Tinashe Kapuya (2015); previous notes from the South African Grain Information Service (SAGIS)
+Source: USDA Grain: World Markets and Trade September 2018; the Trade Intelligence Report “Identifying potential opportunities for South Africa’s sorghum exports” by Wandile Sihlobo and Tinashe Kapuya (2015); previous notes from the South African Grain Information Service (SAGIS)

 - Next >>